space-concordia-robotics/robotics-prototype/robot/rospackages/README.md

 ### Description

-#### ArmNode.py
-This node simultaneously behaves as a publisher, subscriber and service.
-It serves as an interface between the arm Teensy and the GUI, so it must be run on the Odroid.
-It subscribes to `/arm_command` messages which do not necessarily need feedback, responds to `/arm_request` requests which have expected responses, and publishes `/arm_joint_states` messages based on incoming angle data from the Teensy.
-It can be run directly, through the task_handler, or through the `app.py` GUI when `rosbridge_websockets` is active.

-#### IkNode.py

-This package also contains `IkNode.py`, an inverse kinematics node which behaves as a publisher and subscriber.
-It imports `ik_calculator.py` - a custom-made inverse kinematics library - which is used whenever it catches a new message from the `/ik_command` topic it subscribes to.
-It decides what angles to direct the Teensy to based on the `/arm_joint_states` topic that it also subscribes to, and publishes the command to `/arm_command` so `ArmNode.py` will send it to the Teensy.
+This package contains multiple ROS nodes both for the basestation and the Odroid related to communicating with microcontrollers (MCUs).
+It also contains example scripts which were used to test different types of ROS node scripts.

+Notably, this package holds nodes for communicating with the arm, science, rover and PDS MCUs.
+It also holds inverse kinematics, navigation, and joystick controller nodes.
+See the package for more details.

 ### Usage

 The expected method of communication is through the `app.py` GUI when rosbridge_websockets is active, but it can also be controlled with command line ROS commands or with custom publishers and clients.
-For more info on `rosbridge_websockets`, see the readme in `/robot/basestation`
+For more info on `rosbridge_websockets`, see the readme in `/robot/basestation`.

 ## serial_cmd